DMM Mustool MT8206

 To exit hold down HOLD, using the rotary switch will also exit this mode.

-Using up down to go a page up/down.
+Using to go a page up/down.

 To clear all entries hold down DIS, when trashcan shows hold down HOLD